emit-sds/emit-sds-masks/docs/EMIT_L2A_Mask_ATBD.md

 ## **5. Calibration, uncertainty characterization and propagation, and validation**

 The SpecTf model outputs are the only outputs with an estimate of uncertainty.
-For these SpecTf predictions, we quantify uncertainty directly from the model’s posterior class probabilities.
+For these SpecTf predictions, we quantify uncertainty directly from the model's posterior class probabilities.
 Given the calibration curve on our [test set](https://zenodo.org/records/15833303/files/test_fids.csv) provided below, the model is near-perfectly calibrated given how close it is to a perfect linear fit.
 This means that the posterior probabilities reliably approximate the likelihood that a given spectra is of a specific class.
 Roughly, a given probability score will only be between an overconfidence of $2.2$% or underconfidence of $1.5$%.
 <center><img src="figs/calibration-curve.png" alt="calibration curve" width="400"></center>

 Thus, when interpreting the output probabilities, one can reliably infer that $f(x) ≈ P(class=c|x)$ where $f(•)$ is the model.